 We hope to see you next year to share fond memories of your days at “good old SJA.”

-St. John will have their annual reunion Mass and Brunch Sept.
-21, 2014.
+St. John will have their annual reunion Mass and Brunch Oct.
+16, 2016.
+Brunch will be served in the courtyard of St. John’s Church.
 Check back here for details as they are available.

 Photos from Reunion 2013